-The post-primary school system includes secondary schools, vocational schools, community or comprehensive schools and private secondary schools.
+The post-primary school system includes secondary schools, vocational schools, community or comprehensive schools and fee-paying secondary schools.
 The majority of Irish children go to secondary schools, which are privately owned and managed and often run by religious orders, although the teachers in these schools are generally lay staff.
 The majority of secondary schools are free, but there are also fee-paying schools.

 Vocational schools and community or comprehensive schools are all free.
 These schools tend to provide both academic and technical education and they often provide additional further education opportunities for school-leavers and adults in the local community.

 There are a small number of private international schools in Ireland including a French school, a Japanese school and a German school.

 You can get a list of Irish schools on a county-by-county basis from the Department of Education and Skills.